salesforce-marketingcloud/MarketingCloudSDK-iOS/index.md

 We provide support for plugins, such as Cordova, to implement the MobilePush SDK for your iOS applications.
 * [Cordova Plugin](https://github.com/salesforce-marketingcloud/MC-Cordova-Plugin)

+## Deprecations

+We remove deprecated methods from the SDK two releases after the initial deprecation announcement.

 ## Release History

-For releases prior to 5.0.0, see: <a href="http://salesforce-marketingcloud.github.io/JB4A-SDK-iOS/" target="_blank">Prior Release Documentation</a>
+For releases prior to 5.0.0, see: <a href="http://salesforce-marketingcloud.github.io/JB4A-SDK-iOS/">Prior Release Documentation</a>

 #### Version 6.1.0
 _Released January XX, 2019, correlating with the Marketing Cloud January 2019 release._